pranavbhandari24/Simple-Vertex-Face-Model/Readme.md

         f  17   23   56

       In the SVFM file, the vertices are numbered 1 to n.
-In your program, the vertices will be refered to as 0 to n-1.
+In the program, the vertices will be refered to as 0 to n-1.

     - If a line starts with any other non-whitespace character, it should be silently ignored.